hashgraph/hedera-local-node/docs/gitpod-setup.md

 ```

 See the [Mirror Node interact API docs](https://testnet.mirrornode.hedera.com/api/v1/docs/)
-for a full list of avalable APIs.
+for a full list of available APIs.

 #### JSON RPC Relay